 This is a test of the behavior of the code in the extreme of photoionization by a relatively hard continuum, at low densities.
 The continuum is the galactic background, attenuated by a column density of 10^22 cm-2.
 Ionization by galactic background cosmic rays is included.
-Case b appears since this region is deep in the ISM, and the Lyman lines are quite thick.
+Database H-like Lyman pumping off appears since this region is deep in the ISM, and the Lyman lines are quite thick.
 This example checks whether the ionization balance, thermal balance, and electron density sum, are performed correctly in this limit.